NTIG-Uppsala/trayls/backend.md

 #### user

-- removed user from database
+- removes user from database
 - Require mail in body
 - Require pw in body